-Alaska Medicaid Long Term Care Eligibility
+Alaska Medicaid Long Term Care Eligibility for 2023

-Alaska Medicaid Long Term Care Programs
+Alaska Medicaid Long Term Care Programs in 2023

 Alaska is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.